Family Law (Canadian TV series)

 Family Law is a Canadian legal comedy-drama television series that premiered on September 16, 2021, on Global.
 The second season premiered on May 22, 2023, and the third premiered on January 5, 2025.
-In January 2024, the series was renewed for a fourth season.
+In January 2024, the series was renewed for a fourth season, later confirmed as the final season, which premiered on January 8, 2026.

 Premise

 Abigail Bianchi, a recovering alcoholic and lawyer, goes to work with her estranged father and two half-siblings.
 She has never worked in family law before and suddenly finds herself having to manage not just her clients' family dysfunction, but her own.
 She must learn to navigate working with her father and siblings she does not know as part of her probation, all while trying to maintain her sobriety.